About the Service

 Services are free to all eligible readers.
 Books (and the equipment needed to use the library's audio books) are mailed postage-free to and from library patrons.
 There are no fines or fees for overdue or lost materials.

-Eligible readers include Northern California residents who cannot read standard print material in the usual manner due to visual, physical, or organic dysfunction.
+Eligible readers include Northern California residents who cannot read standard print material in the usual manner due to visual or physical disability.
 You must obtain a signature from a competent authority (doctor, etc.) confirming your inability to read standard print material.
 Read more on the page: Application for BTBL Service

 BTBL Patron Handbook